simonpercic/OkLog/README.md

 ## How does it work?

 OkLog intercepts responses from OkHttp, it then gzips and Base64 encodes every response string and generates an url link with the encoded string as a param.
-It then logs the url using [Timber](https://github.com/JakeWharton/timber).
+It then logs the url using [Timber](https://github.com/JakeWharton/timber) (if you have it, or Android's built-in Log methods if you don't).

 That url points to a hosted instance of the [ResponseEcho](https://github.com/simonpercic/ResponseEcho) web app that does the exact opposite, i.e. Base64 decodes and unpacks the url param and returns the response as a string for easier debugging.